psiphi75/ahrs/README.md

 Some devices, like mobile phones, will provide a raw value or a calibrated value.
 Either raw or calibrated values are fine to use.
 However, don't use values that have already been passed through a more complex filter, like the AHRS filters this package uses.
 Adding more filters does not help.

-## TODO:

-- Currently the quaternion is not initialised, this means there may be one to two seconds before the correct attitude is obtained.